-ZIKA VIRUS INFECTION AND BIRTH DEFECTS
+POTENTIAL RELATIONSHIP BETWEEN ZIKA VIRUS INFECTION AND BIRTH DEFECTS

-Prenatal Zika virus infection has been linked to Since the identification of the Zika virus in Braadverse pregnancy and birth outcomes, most no- zil in early 2015, the virus has spread rapidly throughout the Americas (www.cdc.gov/zika/ alies.
+The Zika virus has spread rapidly in the Americas since its first identification in Brazil in early 2015.
+Prenatal Zika virus infection has been linked to Since the identification of the Zika virus in Braadverse pregnancy and birth outcomes, most no- zil in early 2015, the virus has spread rapidly tably microcephaly and other serious brain anomalies.
 To determine whether Zika virus infection geo/active-countries.html).
-An increase in the number of infants with microcephaly in Brazil comes, we evaluated available data using criteria was first noted in September 2015, after the that have been proposed for the assessment of recognition of Zika virus transmission in the potential teratogens.
-On the basis of this review, country earlier in the year1; this was followed by we conclude that a causal relationship exists between prenatal Zika virus infection and micro- Polynesia after an outbreak there in 2013 and cephaly and other serious brain anomalies.
-Evi- 2014.2 Despite accumulating evidence that sup-
+An increase in the during pregnancy causes these adverse outcomes, we evaluated available data using criteria was first noted in September 2015, after the that have been proposed for the assessment of recognition of Zika virus transmission in the potential teratogens.
+On the basis of this review, country earlier in the year1; this was followed by we conclude that a causal relationship exists be- the recognition of a similar increase in French tween prenatal Zika virus infection and micro- Polynesia after an outbreak there in 2013 and cephaly and other serious brain anomalies.
+Evi- 2014.2 Despite accumulating evidence that supdence that was used to support this causal ports the link between Zika virus infection and throughout the Americas (www.cdc.gov/zika/ number of infants with microcephaly in Brazil